Chanon Santinatornkul

-Early life and education
+Personal life and education

 Chanon was born on 6 June 1996 in Bangkok.
 He graduated school from Bangkok Christian College, and completed undergraduate education in film production at Mahidol University International College.
 He is a practicing Christian.
 His pastime interests include exercise—in a 2015 interview, he said he would spend 6 days a week at the gym if he had time.

 Career

 Chanon first appeared in the 2014 indie gay romance Love's Coming as a supporting character, although his first acting role was in Patcha is Sexy, a short film directed by Nawapol Thamrongrattanarit for Young Love, a reproductive health campaign sponsored by the Ministry of Public Health.
 He appeared in the film's 2015 sequel Love Love You and Keetarajanipon, an anthology film honouring King Bhumibol Adulyadej, before joining the roster of Nadao Bangkok, a talent management company and subsidiary of the production company GTH (now GDH 559).
 He became widely noticed for his role as Net, a minor character in the hit TV series Hormones.
 He then appeared in several television roles, and has also done modelling work and appeared in several TV commercials.

 Chanon's role as Bank in the 2017 hit thriller film Bad Genius brought him international fame, especially in China.
 He has since appeared in the Chinese TV series Blowing in the Wind.
 He did not renew his contract with Nadao Bangkok when it expired in 2018, and is now working independently.